 These are some of the important question you will want to ask yourself, team members and potentially customers or business partners as you consider your company’s communications needs.

-- Virtual phone systems work without installed hardware, with calls taking place on digital handsets, smartphones, or so-called soft phones (a phone interface accessed through a web browser).
+Your calls take place on digital handsets, smartphones, or so-called soft phones (a phone interface accessed through a web browser).
 These systems offer the most flexibility, such as the ability to integrate click-to-call capabilities with calendars and CRM systems, but also depend on a reliable Internet connection to function.

-- Auto attendant presents callers with a recorded list of options to direct their call, typically by department or extension.
+- Auto attendants present callers with a recorded list of options to direct their call, typically by department or extension.
 Those can be programmed to route calls to team members’ workstations, mobile devices or home phones, and can make a small company seem larger and more sophisticated.

 - Find me/follow me can automatically direct a call that’s not answered after three rings to the user’s mobile, or to another extension.
 You can create business-hour rules to prevent late-night calls to team members’ cellphones.